wiblingen/DASH-UPRAVA/README.md

 fork/version.

-In fact, it’s pretty much its own distribution at this point; especially now that the `W0CHP-PiStar-Dash` disk/OS images are now bullseye-based; and is now its own beast, so-to-speak.
+In fact, it’s pretty much its own distribution at this point; especially now that the `W0CHP-PiStar-Dash` disk/OS images are now "Bullseye"-based; and is now its own beast, so-to-speak.

 ## Warnings, Caveats and FAQs {#caveats}